How to apply

 Making Adjustments

-We try to accommodate the reasonable adjustments you may need across both campaigns, with some suggestions below.
+We try to accommodate the reasonable adjustments you may need for this campaign.
+With some suggestions below.
 Just make sure you let us know.

 During Assessment